AIIS offers intensive, immersion-based training in modern and classical South Asian languages at multiple sites in

 - Bangla (Bengali)

 In addition, instruction may be arranged in other languages such as:

 For more than five decades, AIIS language programs in India have been crucial to most U.S.-based scholars of South Asian area studies in the humanities and social science disciplines.
 Area experts employed in government, NGOs, and the private sector have also benefited.
 More than 4,000 students have completed programs through the Institute.

 The AIIS Language Program offers nine-month academic year, summer and semester courses at elementary to advanced levels in many languages, including several that are rarely taught outside of India.
 The eligibility requirements vary depending on the particular program.
-The full academic year program is intended for students who have successfully completed two years of language training and who seek intensive immersion instruction within a target-language environment to work toward an advanced-to-superior level of proficiency.
-Summer programs are offered at a variety of levels.
-Applications for AIIS language programs are available in mid-October and are due by December 31; the selection process is finished by late February.
+Applications for AIIS language programs are available in mid-September and are due by December 31; the selection process is finished by late February.

 Students participating in the AIIS Academic Year Language Program who are funded through their home institutions with Title VI FLAS Fellowships must take an additional directed readings course with faculty, arranged by AIIS, at a local Indian university or research institute.
 This course will require a syllabus approved by AIIS, with the concurrence of the relevant faculty and student.
 Additional tuition charges of $500 will be incurred.